Research Interests

 The microscopic dynamics of strongly-correlated electrons in certain materials dictate the emergence of macroscopic phenomena such as high-temperature superconductivity.
 However, these are challenging to investigate in traditional settings.
 An alternate approach is to simulate the behaviour of electrons in lattices by building synthetic analogous quantum systems such as Fermionic atoms in optical lattices.
 The level of control in such synthetic quantum systems opens a powerful way of investigating intractable phenomena in condensed matter systems.

-In the group of Immanuel Bloch at the MPQ, Munich, we developed techniques to image the dynamics of ultracold Fermions with high spatial and temporal resolution.
-With our quantum simulator, we were able to investigate spin-charge separation and quantum magnetism in 1D and 2D Hubbard systems, providing unprecedented microscopic access to condensed matter phenomena.
+In the group of Immanuel Bloch at the MPQ, Munich, we developed techniques to image the dynamics of ultracold Fermions with high spatial and temporal resolution, providing unprecedented microscopic access to spin-charge separation and quantum magnetism in 1D and 2D Hubbard chains.